Procellis-Technology-Inc/merakiPhotoShoot/README.md

 10. Cameras > monitor > cameras > select the camera you want > network
 11. Grab the serial number from the left pane and put in your config file
 12. Click on the person icon in the top right corner > my profile
-13. Scroll down to API access > generate a new API key > copy to config file
+13. Scroll down to API access > generate a new API key > copy to sensor_key config file

 ## Running the application
 In a terminal navigate to the root of your application and run